What is ABA?

 Applied behavior analysis, ABA, is classified as a specific scientific discipline focused on applying empirical techniques to change certain behaviors.
-The principles of learning are utilized to cause behavioral change that bears some level of social significance.
-Applied behavior analysis is used today in a variety of settings that include autism treatment facilities, hospitals, group care centers, schools, offices, factories, pet training facilities, and zoos.
+Autism Speaks, an advocacy agency, uses an ABA definition that states, “ABA is a therapy based on the science of learning and behavior.”
+The principles of learning along with behavioral strategies and environmental modifications are utilized to improve socially significant behaviors.
+Applied behavior analysis is used today in a variety of settings that include:

 Related resource: Top 15 Best Applied Behavior Analysis Online Programs

 Applied behavior analysis as developed in the 1960s was based on principles developed by renowned psychologist B.F.
 Skinner some two decades earlier.
+In fact, the American Psychological Association’s applied behavior analysis definition specifically states that ABA is an extension of Skinner’s behavioral principles to practical settings.
 Skinner developed a strategy of behavior modification which became known as operant conditioning.
 This resulted in the delineation of what is known as the ABCs of behavior analysis:

-An antecedent is the initial stimuli or prompt that leads to a particular behavior.
+An antecedent is the initial stimuli or prompt that happens right before a behavior occurs.
 Behavior is the action that follows the initial stimuli or prompt.
 Finally, a consequence is a reinforcement mechanism associated with the behavior or outward response to the initial stimuli or prompt.